CyCraft/magnetar/docs/docs-main/write-data/index.md

 This is what happens:

 Your document is passed to both your store plugins.
-The local store plugin is responsible caching this document, and your remote store plugin is responsible for making the API call to your database.
+The local cache store plugin is responsible caching this document, and your remote store plugin is responsible for making the API call to your database.

 ### Access the New Document